-In other words, they enter the dark places and document the darkness for the purpose of eradicating it entirely.
+In other words, they enter the mouth of the lion and document the work for the purpose of eradicating it entirely.
 Doing this, though, would require locating the distribution chain and getting into the cabin restaurants, talking to the owners and girls face-to-face, capturing it all on camera, and collecting any additional evidence that could be used in prosecution.

 Fascinating.
 But here was the real question: Would we put our money where our mouth was and join Jeff B. and the local guys in the undercover places?

 Lots of questions burst into the tiny section of my mind that keeps tracks of things like what my grandma would say about the morality of entering a brothel or cabin restaurant and paying for time with one of the girls for the purpose of gathering intelligence.
 It would involve money and time and drinks and face time with victims and criminals.
 They’d have to do it, and they’d have to pretend to like it.

 So while my polite, Midwestern-raised husband set out for brothels with the undercover team, I searched for answers on my own: in Gary Haugen’s book, in God in a Brothel by Daniel Walker, and in the movie The Day My God Died—all staff-endorsed literature used during their prayer and fasting period.
 And I searched in the Bible.